-Counterparty credit risk in derivative transactions arises from the risk of counterparty default before settlement date of the derivative contracts and the counterparty will not be able to fulfill present and future contractual payment obligations.
+Counterparty credit risk in derivative transactions arises from the risk of counterparty default before settlement date of derivative contracts and the counterparty is unable to fulfill present and future contractual payment obligations.
 The amount at risk may change over time as a function of the underlying market parameters up to the positive value of the contract in favour of ANZ.